data-gymnasia/courses/content/linear-algebra/content.md

 ---

-[Span](gloss:span) is closely related to *linear dependence*, which we will discuss in the next unit.
+[Span](gloss:span) is closely related to *linear dependence*, which we will discuss in the next section.

 ---